Fi vs Whistle vs Tractive: 2026 GPS Collar Comparison

 GPS Accuracy

 Fi uses a combination of GPS, Wi-Fi, and LTE-M cellular connectivity to determine location.
-In my testing, location accuracy was consistently within 10-30 feet in open areas and within 50-100 feet in dense urban environments with tall buildings.
+Based on owner reports, location accuracy is consistently within 10-30 feet in open areas and within 50-100 feet in dense urban environments with tall buildings.
 The tracker updates location every few seconds in "live tracking" mode (activated when your dog leaves a designated safe zone), which is exactly what you need during an actual escape.

 Battery Life